projectestac/jclic.js/misc/jsdoc/index.md

 JClic is a Java application that runs on Linux, Windows and Mac OS.
 Full [source code](https://github.com/projectestac/jclic) and [documentation](http://projectestac.github.io/jclic/) are available on GitHub.

 Many teachers from different countries have used JClic to create interactive materials for a wide variety of levels, subjects, languages and curriculum areas.
-Some of these materials have been collected in a huge [library](http://clic.xtec.cat/repo) created with [jclic-repo](https://github.com/projectestac/jclic-repo), another open source project that will facilitate the publication of collections of JClic projects in static web hosting services.
+Some of these materials have been collected in a huge [library](https://clic.xtec.cat/repo) created with [jclic-repo](https://github.com/projectestac/jclic-repo), another open source project that will facilitate the publication of collections of JClic projects in static web hosting services.

-## JClic project files

-Groups of single __activities__ are often grouped in __JClic projects__ and organized in one or more __sequences__ (lists of activities that must be performed in a specific order).
-The resulting set of activities, sequences and media elements are packaged into __JClic project files__ (files with extension ".jclic.zip").

-## JClic.js components

-JClic.js makes use of:
-* [jQuery](https://jquery.com/) to parse XML documents and manage DOM objects
-* [JSZip](https://stuk.github.io/jszip/) to extract contents from "jclic.zip" files
-* [clipboard.js](https://github.com/lgarron/clipboard.js) to copy reports data into the user's clipboard
-* [i18next](https://github.com/i18next/i18next) to deal with messages translated into different languages
-* [screenfull.js](https://github.com/sindresorhus/screenfull.js) to allow activities play at full screen
-* [script.js](https://github.com/ded/script.js) to read JClic projects from local file systems as JSONP
-* [webfontloader](https://github.com/typekit/webfontloader) to dynamically load web fonts as needed
-* [MidiPlayerJS](https://github.com/grimmdude/MidiPlayerJS), [soundfont-player](https://github.com/danigb/soundfont-player), [audio-loader](https://github.com/audiojs/audio-loader) and [sample-player](https://github.com/danigb/sample-player) to process and play MIDI files

-The build brocess of JClic.js is based on:
-* [npm](https://www.npmjs.com/) (the package manager of [Node.js](https://nodejs.org/)) to build, install, update and track package dependencies
-* [ESLint](https://eslint.org/) to check for errors and lint the source code
-* [webpack](https://webpack.js.org/) to bundle all components together
-* [Babel](https://babeljs.io/) to make it also compatible with old versions of some browsers
-* [UglifyJS](https://github.com/mishoo/UglifyJS2) to minimize the size of the final deliverable script
-* [Live Server](https://github.com/tapio/live-server) to test and debug
-* [JSDoc](http://usejsdoc.org/) and [ink-bootstrap](https://github.com/docstrap/docstrap) to build the [API docs](http://projectestac.github.io/jclic.js/doc)

-## How to set-up the development environtment
+## How to build JClic.js

 JClic.js uses [Node.js](https://nodejs.org/) modules encapsulated in [npm](https://www.npmjs.com/) packages.
 First of all, you must have Node.js (which includes 'npm') [installed](https://nodejs.org/download/) on your system.

 To install the required packages, just go to the project's root directory and write:

 ```
-npm install
+npm ci
 ```

-This will install jQuery, webpack and other needed components into `node_modules`
+This will install jQuery, Webpack and other needed components into `node_modules`

 To build jclic.js, just invoke: